 About Medical Education at Mount Sinai

 One of the world's premier academic medical centers, the Icahn School of Medicine at Mount Sinai is widely recognized for its excellence in education, basic, translational, and clinical research, patient care and service to our community.
 We place the highest value on educating physicians and scientists who will be agents of constructive, lasting change.
-Our success is evidenced by the 2012 US News & World Report ranking Icahn School of Medicine 18th out of 149 medical schools nationwide, jumping from 32nd in 2005.
+Our success is evidenced by the 2014 U.S. News & World Report ranking Icahn School of Medicine 19th out of 153 medical schools nationwide, jumping from 32nd in 2005.
 Mount Sinai is also listed 17th by the National Institute for Health (NIH) for research funding, and third by the Association of American Medical Colleges (AAMC) for research funding per faculty.

 In addition to the strengths and success of our educational and research programs, we have also achieved excellence in our service mission.
 We were honored with the Spencer Foreman Award for Outstanding Community Service in 2009, and are one of only a dozen schools to receive an 'A' on the American Medical Student Association (AMSA) PharmFree 2009 Scorecard.